+The best car for tomorrow might be the one you drive today!
 Why?
 Because you already know your vehicle, its history and maintenance, and best of all, you’ve already paid for the bulk of depreciation through the lease.
-It just might make sense to consider purchasing your leased car once it comes off lease – and you might even be able to lower your monthly payment even more!
+It just might make sense to consider buying your leased car once it comes off lease – and you might even be able to lower your monthly payment even more!

 Let’s Recap Market Changes From Three Short Years Ago

 Here’s why it might shock you when you go back to the dealer to lease a new car and see how much higher your monthly payment will be: